Western Pahari: Languages

+Some western Pahadi languages like Sarazi are also spoken further north in Jammu Kashmir in the districts of Ramban and Doda.

 These languages are a dialect chain, and neighbouring varieties may be mutually intelligible.
 Some Western Pahari languages have occasionally been regarded as dialects of either Dogri, Hindustani or Punjabi.

 Some Western Pahari languages, notably Dogri and Kangri, are tonal, like their close relative Punjabi but unlike most other Indic languages.
 Dogri has been an official language in India since 2003.

 Claus Peter Zoller, suggests that the Bangani language is closely related to (or belongs to) the Western Pahari languages.